grafana/alloy/docs/sources/reference/components/otelcol.receiver.file_stats.md

 # otelcol.receiver.file_stats

-`otelcol.receiver.file_stats` collects metrics from files specified with a glob pattern.
+`otelcol.receiver.file_stats` collects metrics from files and folders specified with a glob pattern.

 {{< admonition type="note" >}}
 `otelcol.receiver.file_stats` is a wrapper over the upstream OpenTelemetry Collector `filestats` receiver from the `otelcol-contrib` distribution.